 What is Autism?

 Autism Spectrum Disorder is a neurodevelopmental disorder that can range in a spectrum.
-Autism can be very mild to very severe, and the timing and severity of first symptoms can vary widely.
+It can be very mild to very severe, and the timing and severity of first symptoms can vary widely.
 Autism is characterized by:

 - cognitive impairments